dm0275/code-claw/docs/CONFIGURATION.md

 - Tasks must target a `project_id`.
 - Per-project `config.toml` and `instructions.md` are merged into prompt construction.
 - If the global config file does not exist, the API starts with zero available projects.
+- Manual TOML editing is temporary product behavior, not the intended long-term onboarding flow.